liaoherui/StrainScan/README.md

 ### Use StrainScan to identify plasmids of bacterial strains in short reads.
   `python StrainScan.py -i <Input_reads> -d <Database_Dir> -p 1 -r <Ref_genome_Dir> -o <Output_Dir>`<BR/>

-### Use StrainScan to identify bacterial strains in short reads in extraRegion_mode, which will return strains with extra regions (could be different genes, SNVs or SVs to the possible strains) covered.
+### Use StrainScan to identify bacterial strains in short reads under extraRegion_mode.
+This mode will search possible strains and return strains with extra regions (could be different genes, SNVs or SVs to the possible strains) covered.
+If there is a novel strain not in the database, then its closest relative can be one specific strain while its other small regeions in the genome can be similar to other strains.
+In this case, this mode can search its closest relative and return strains with these regions covered for down-stream analysis. <BR/>
    `python StrainScan.py -i <Input_reads> -d <Database_Dir> -e 1 -o <Output_Dir>`<BR/>

 ### Full command-line options